39 Different Types of Edible Mushrooms

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you are interested in learning more about these special culinary fungi, then we have just the list for you.
+If you’re interested in taking your mushroom game beyond portabellos and buttons, then we have just the list for you.
 Below are 39 different types of edible mushrooms.
-Some of them you will probably recognize, but most of them, you’ve likely never heard of before.
+Some of them you’ll probably recognize, but most of them, you’ve likely never heard of before.

 39 Edible Mushrooms You Should Know